Shopify CLI for apps

 Upgrade Shopify CLIAnchor link to section titled "Upgrade Shopify CLI"

-To upgrade Shopify CLI 3.x to the latest version, use the
+To upgrade Shopify CLI 3.x to the latest version, run the

 version command doesn't return a version number, or the

 upgrade command fails, then you might be using the previous version of Shopify CLI.
 To work on an existing app with the newest version of Shopify CLI, you need to migrate your app.
 Alternatively, you can create a new app that uses Shopify CLI as a dependency.